Abaan9350/telegram-automations/README.md

 ## ☁️ Deployment

-The project is designed to run in the cloud.
+The project is designed to run continuously in the cloud.

 ### Telegram Bot

-Hosted on **Render** for continuous availability.
+The Telegram bot is hosted on **Render**.

+Render provides the cloud environment required to keep the bot available without running it manually on a local computer.

+### Keeping the Service Active

+An uptime monitoring service can periodically ping the deployed application to help prevent the free hosting service from becoming inactive.

 ### Scheduled Automations

-Executed automatically using **GitHub Actions**.
+Scheduled tasks such as Bitcoin alerts and Epic Games notifications can be executed using **GitHub Actions**.

 Deployment requires:

 * Installing dependencies from `requirements.txt`
 * Configuring environment variables
-* Deploying the bot
+* Deploying the application to Render
-* Enabling GitHub Actions
+* Configuring GitHub Actions
+* Configuring required external API credentials

 ---